wireless-broadband-alliance/captive-behavior/README.md

 ## Background

-Public Wi-Fi networks offering short-term or temporary internet access commonly begin new connections using a Captive Portal Mini-Browser.
-This also happens in fixed and cellular networks in the case of insufficient balance for prepaid tariff plans.
-Each platform has a native version that is "baked" into the OS.
-There are also commercial browsers, like Firefox and Chrome that have this built-in support to detect and navigate to the Captive Portal.
-This mode uses a web-view pushed to the client and has limited capabilities for branding, advertising and other monetization tactics along with limited capabilities with special authorization processes and paid access.
+Public Wi-Fi networks offering temporary internet access often begin new connections using a Captive Portal Mini-Browser (or "CPMB").
+These CPMB utilities are built into operating systems in order to make it easier to connect to public Wi-Fi networks.
+The problem is that their behavior is nuanced, often undocumented and can be difficult to understand.

-The aim for this project is to define existing use cases for client devices and client manufacturers.
+The goal for this project is to document captive portal behavior across the various client devices and to hopefully *make it easier to build captive portal solutions that offer a better experience for users*.
 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
 By participating in this project you agree to abide by its terms.